lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/7_Use_Terra.bio_Workflows.md

 ### What is this

- - Use standard bioinformatics tools, such as [GATK](https://software.broadinstitute.org/gatk/) or [Hail](https://hail.is/) in your analysis.
+ - Use standard bioinformatics tools, such as [GATK](https://software.broadinstitute.org/gatk/) or [Hail](https://hail.is/) to perform your analysis at scale.
 GATK concepts are shown below

  [![gatk-concepts](/images/gatk-concepts.png)]()
  - Use best-practice workflows for bioinformatics that run on pre-configured GCP services (VMs and storage buckets)